phaser-discord/community/FAQ.md

    exactly but talks a little bit about how to organize your project so that it's easy to keep building on what you've got.
 Optional reading but I feel it's an important bit of information.
-5. [Reach out][community-links]&mdash;Get involved in the community!
-It's dangerous to go alone, take a friend!
+5. [Ask for help][community-links]&mdash;Get involved in the community!
+It's dangerous to go alone, take a friend, and don't be afraid to ask for help.
 6. [How scenes work][scenes]&mdash;Goes into more detail about how scenes can work and can fit into your game.

-(Disclaimer: the author of this list wrote the structure and scenes posts)
+_Disclaimer:_ the author of this list wrote the structure and scenes posts

+The [phaser examples page][labs] is a rich source of code samples demonstrating various aspects of the Phaser framework.

 TODO: need to add some guides about javascript basics etc.
 TODO: find & add some simple sample projects